How to Park a Toyota Prius

 Use all of your mirrors and look behind you frequently in order to maximize your awareness.

 Engage the parking brake.
 When you have secured your parking spot and have turned off the engine, it’s lastly a good idea to switch up the parking brake.
 This is especially true if you’re parking on a slope, as the parking brake will alleviate the strain and wear from the regular brakes.

 If you’re looking for a parallel parking spot, find a space that’s approximately one-plus-a-half the length of your car.
 Even if you’re skilled enough to squeeze in a tiny space, you’re opening up additional risk for a careless driver in front or behind to bump into you on their way out.

 Fortunately, however, the Prius comes equipped with a feature to take much of the strain out of any parallel park.

 The Intelligent ParkAssist feature was a feature for the high-luxury Lexus brand, but it’s found in the considerably leaner Prius as well.
 The feature effectively acts as an extra set of eyes and guide for your parking.
 Sensors on either end of the car will let you know if you’re too close for comfort’s sake, and it will show helpful measurements and information on the head display as you inch in.

-Step 1: Press the “P” button.
-In order to activate the ParkAssist feature, press the “P” button, located to the lower right of the driver’s wheel.
+Press the “P” button.
+In order to activate the ParkAssist feature, press the “P” button, otherwise known as the park button, located to the lower right of the driver’s wheel.